Leyam-07/Resorts_System/docs/Deployment-Guide.md

     ```

 2.  **Install Dependencies:**
-    Use Composer to install the required libraries (like PHPMailer).
+    Use Composer to install the required libraries (like PHPMailer and DomPDF for invoice generation).

     ```bash
     composer install